FABLE-3DXRD/xrd_simulator/README.rst

           wavelength=0.28523,
           polarization_vector=np.array([0., 1., 0.]))

 We will also need to define a detector:

    .. code:: python

-      import numpy as np
-      from xrd_simulator.detector import Detector

       # The detector plane is defined by it's corner coordinates det_corner_0,det_corner_1,det_corner_2
       detector = Detector(pixel_size_z=75.0,